In the guide

 - a declaration of the presence of any of the 14 specified allergens (see 'Food allergens and intolerance')

-Where the food is 'prepacked', a number of labelling requirements need to be fulfilled (see 'Labelling of prepacked foods: general', 'Food labelled in a foreign language' and 'Date and lot marking of prepacked food').
+Where the food is 'prepacked', a number of labelling requirements need to be fulfilled (see 'Labelling of prepacked foods: general', 'Labelling of prepacked-for-direct-sale foods', 'Food labelled in a foreign language' and 'Date and lot marking of prepacked food').

 Specific guidance on food supplements can be found on the GOV.UK website.